- have liver problems

 What may cause IgAN?

-One of the main underlying causes of IgAN is thought to be an IgA1 antibody, which is mostly produced in the gut.
+Even though the kidneys are the end-organs damaged in IgAN disease, it is not the only organ thought to be involved.
+One of the main underlying causes of IgAN is thought to be the IgA1 antibody, which is most often produced in the gut.

 WHAT ARE THE POTENTIAL SIGNS AND SYMPTOMS OF IgAN?